johnksander/BreatheEasyEDA/README.txt

 The primary documentation for this software is located in the documentaton/ directory.
 This documentation consists of:
 ---BEEDA_user_guide
 The main technical guide for installing, using, and troubleshooting this toolbox.
+---BEEDA_psychonomics_poster
+Poster for this software presented at the 2017 Psychonomic Society, Boston, Massachusetts.
 ---BEEDA_manuscript_proof
-A proof of the submitted manuscript for this software.
+This document contains a link to the submitted manuscript for this software.
+This link will be added shortly.
 ---Schneider_2003
 A useful guide for evaluating respiration artifacts.
----BEEDA_psychonomics_poster
-Poster for this software presented at the 2017 Psychonomic Society, Boston, Massachusetts.
+This document contains the DOI link and reference for that guide.
 ------------------------------------------------------------------------------------------
 DEMO DATA
 Example raw data can be downloaded at